MislavJaksic/get-popular-dependents/README.md

 ## GPD: Get Popular Dependents

-Want to know which popular projects use a GitHub library?
-GPD helps you find how popular projects use your favourite library.
+Want to know which popular projects use a library published on GitHub?
+GPD helps you find how popular projects use a library in production, so you can learn how to use it too.

 ## Install